Mechazo11/NasaCuriosityRoverGem/README.md

 # Nasa Curiosity Rover Gem for Open 3D Engine (O3DE)

+**TODO** no longer updated until we figure out how to correctly make a Gem from imported URDF files

 **TODO** introduction, mention it was created as part of the NASA Space Sim Challenge 2024

 ## Description